 Orkney Islands Council would be involved in such information gathering, amongst others, for the detection of a crime, a possible breach of legislation or a potential breach of tenancy agreements.

 Orkney Islands Council have adopted Policy and Procedures on the Regulation of Investigatory Powers Scotland Act 2000 (RIPSA) for all services involved to follow.
-The OIC Policy and Procedures and necessary forms for Authorisation of Covert Surveillance or Directed Surveillance and OIC Policy and Procedures for Authorisation of the Use of Covert Human Intelligence Sources (CHIS) are available in this section.
+The OIC Policy and Procedures and necessary forms for Authorisation of Covert Surveillance or Directed Surveillance and OIC Policy and Procedures for Authorisation of the Use of Covert Human Intelligence Sources (CHIS) can be accessed from the 'More pages in this section' menu.

 Anyone who feels the Council has acted improperly in carrying out their responsibilities or who feels their essential human rights have been infringed can register a complaint with the Investigatory Powers Tribunal.
 Go to their website and click on 'Complaints'.